 In the realm of mental health, many therapeutic approaches can be used to support individuals to navigate their challenges and experiences.
 One such method is Narrative Therapy, which focuses on empowering individuals to reshape their stories and foster a healthier, more balanced, and more empowered perspective on their lives.
 In this article, we delve into Narrative Therapy, its methodology, benefits, and its potential to enable mental well-being.

-What is Narrative Therapy and how does it work?
+What is Narrative Therapy and How Does it Work?

 Developed by Michael White and David Epston in the 1980s, Narrative Therapy is a therapeutic approach rooted in postmodernism and the idea that individuals construct their realities through the stories they tell themselves.
 Narrative therapy uses various techniques to help people become aware of how they are telling their own stories (historical and present) and how this impacts their lives.
 There is then a focus on shifting people’s narratives to ones that are more empowering, in turn positively impacting peoples’ experiences and mental wellbeing.